quentinbutler/okta-auto-archive-slack-tool/README.md

 # okta-auto-archive-slack-tool

-## Before you get Started / Prerequisites
+## Before you get started / prerequisites
 Before you get started, you will need:

 Access to an Okta tenant with Okta Workflows enabled for your org